ZenXen7/HBReactNative/README.md

 - **Secure Login & Signup**
   Fast, secure, and user-friendly login/signup screens to ensure your health data stays private and accessible only to you.

+- **Database**
+  Using Appwrite for authentication and database.
+Might have to do .ASP backend later down the line for appdev.

 ## 🎨 Screenshots